TechXplainator/Tutorials/ai-agents/how-to-build-free-ai-agents-minions/README.md

 ### Step 1 - Expose local Ollama to public URL provided by Ngrok

 When it comes to exposing Llama3 to Google Colab with Ngrok, you have two viable options.
 One approach is to install Ngrok on your machine and map your URL - a very straightforward process!
-Alternatively, you can run Llama3 directly on Colab using a Ngrok URL, without any installation to your local machine.
+Alternatively, you can run Llama3 on Colab using a Ngrok URL, without any installation of Ngrok to your local machine.
+You would choose the second option if (like me) you don't have enough GPU to run LLMs locally on your machine.

 #### Option 1 - Install Ngrok and Expose your local URL